Healthy Homes Assessment Lower Hutt

 Home Assessments Lower Hutt for Rental Properties

-There are many concerns to look over in a house review to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+There are numerous concerns to check during a home inspection to determine whether your rental property meets the requirements of the Healthy Homes Standard.
 The most common are:

-The repercussions of not having an Healthy Home in accordance with The Residential Tenancies Act and consequently falling on the wrong side of a tenancy services ruling can be significant for landlords and property managers.
-For specialist assistance, get in touch today to schedule your rental properties house evaluation.
+The repercussions of not having the Healthy home in relation to regulations under the Residential Tenancies Act and consequently being in the wrong of the tenancy solutions ruling can be significant for property owners and landlords.
+For expert assistance, get in touch today to schedule your rental properties home assessment.

 home assessments for rental properties